External BGP Configuration

 Click to reveal the answer

-cfg> set instance default protocol bgp address-family ipv6 unicast
+cfg> set instance default protocol bgp peer-group ISP2 address-family ipv4 unicast remove-private-as true

-cfg> set instance default protocol bgp peer-group ISP3 address-family ipv6 unicast
+cfg> set instance default protocol bgp peer-group ISP3 address-family ipv4 unicast remove-private-as true

 cfg> commit